 Whatever it is you are giving your dog, you must watch for the caloric content.
-The dog treats must make up as much as 10% of whatever calories your dog consumes in a day.
-This should be good enough to keep your dog from having too many calories.
+The dog treats should only make up as much as 10% of whatever calories your dog consumes in a day.
+This will help prevent your dog from having too many calories.

 Avoid Hard Stuff

 Don’t give your dog anything that is too hard.
 Anything that is rough and difficult can actually harm your dog’s teeth.
 This is especially because something deceptively small that is very hard in texture could do more to hurt your dog’s teeth.

 Rawhide is appropriate as a treat in that it is large in size but as your dog bites on it, the material becomes soft.

 This can offer something appealing and will give your dog’s teeth a healthy exercise.
 Still, you should monitor your dog when they eat rawhide.

 Make sure it doesn’t break off into small bits as they could potentially be a choking hazard.
 If anything, you should monitor your dog when you give it rawhide so you can ensure your dog won’t be in trouble when playing with it.

 Don’t give your dog far too many treats at a time.
 It is one thing to give your dog something delicious every once in a while.
 But if you give your dog a treat far too many times, your dog will start to keep demanding it and begging for it.
 You have to pace yourself and avoid giving too many treats to your dog far too often or else your dog might develop a bad habit of asking for too much.

 Various healthy vegetables that are easier for your dog to digest can make for good treats.
 Baby carrots or small broccoli bits might be worthwhile, for instance.
 Just be certain that you avoid anything that might be dangerous to your dog like grapes, raisins, chocolate, or other commonplace threats that can harm your dog’s body.